 A living will or advance directive won’t do much good if it’s locked up at home or in a safe deposit box.
 The best way to share your wishes is to make copies for your primary care doctor and close family.

-Advance directive and living will form
+Advance directive information, videos and forms

 Advance health care directive booklet (PDF download)